top of page

 This also means working within real life.

 The goal isn’t to force change or chase quick fixes.
-It’s to understand what the body is actually able to shift—and to support that process in a way that can be integrated and maintained over time.
+It’s to understand what the body is actually able to shift—and to consistently support that process in a way that can be integrated and maintained over time.

 That is the work at the heart of ECHO.